destenson/iMemoized/README.md

 {
 	excludeProperties: [], // array of properties to exclude from memoization
 	includeClassMethods: true | false, // flag to memoize class methods in addition to prototype methods
-	keyProperty: string, // name of property on objects that might be passed as arguments to memoized functions
 	statistics: true | false // flag to collect statistics, currently just a hit count .hits property on the memoized function }
 ```